MostafaElwan/SPRING-HIBERNATE-MYSQL-REDIS-Demo---ToDo-App/README.md

 # todo-demo
-A new repo to contain the Todo demo.
+A new repo contains the Todo demo.